 Mission of the Rural Center for AIDS/STD Prevention

-Founded in 1994, the Rural Center for AIDS/STD Prevention (RCAP) promotes HIV/STD prevention in rural America to reduce HIV/STD prevalance.
-A joint project of Indiana University, University of Arizona, and the University of Kentucky, RCAP is headquartered at Indiana University.
+Founded in 1994, the Rural Center for AIDS/STD Prevention (RCAP) promotes HIV/STD prevention in rural America to reduce HIV/STD prevalence.
+RCAP is headquartered at Indiana University in the Department of Applied Health Science, School of Public Health – Bloomington.
 RCAP:

 - provides current prevention resources to professionals and the public

 - develops and evaluates educational materials and approaches to rural HIV/STD prevention

 - shares strategies that might work to overcome behavioral and social barriers related to rural HIV/STD prevention

 The Directors of the Rural Center for AIDS/STD Prevention (RCAP)

 The directors have extensive background in HIV/STD curriculum development and evaluation, prevention programming, basic and applied research, public service and patient care.
 Research assistants and graduate students from each university also participate in RCAP projects.